Sports Coach Logo Sports Coach Training Principles Fitness Components

 Gaining Muscle Without Gaining Weight

-Sally Perkins explains how paying close attention to what you eat and how you work out can help you to bulk up while burning fat.
+Sally Perkins explains how paying close attention to what you eat and how you work out can help you bulk up while burning fat.

 Unfortunately, gaining bulk often means gaining weight at the same time.
-Many bodybuilders struggle to find that perfect balance between diet and exercise that allows them to shed weight while still growing stronger without stressing the system.
-While there is no one-size-fits-all solution, paying close attention to what you eat and how you work out can help you to bulk up while burning fat.
+Many bodybuilders struggle to find that perfect balance between diet and exercise that allows them to shed weight while growing stronger without stressing the system.
+While there is no one-size-fits-all solution, paying close attention to what you eat and how you work out can help you bulk up while burning fat.

 Diet